zhen-zen/YogaSMC/README.md

 # YogaSMC ![CI](https://github.com/zhen-zen/YogaSMC/workflows/CI/badge.svg) [![Join the chat at https://gitter.im/YogaSMC/community](https://badges.gitter.im/YogaSMC/community.svg)](https://gitter.im/YogaSMC/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This driver consists of YogaSMC (WIP), YogaWMI and YogaVPC.
+This driver consists of YogaSMC, YogaWMI and YogaVPC.

 Each component can be derived for different targets.
 Currently IdeaPad and ThinkPad series are supported.

 Command to driver can be sent with [ioio](https://github.com/RehabMan/OS-X-ioio), e.g. `ioio -s IdeaVPC ConservationMode true`.

-A preference pane is in beta, which provides graphical interface to information and settings.
+The preference pane provides a graphical interface to basic information as well as some settings, such as battery conservation and backlight.

+The notification application receives EC events and displays them on OSD.
+Its config can be customized at `~/Library/Preferences/org.zhen.YogaSMC.plist`.
+Also feel free to contribute presets and resources to this repo.
+Current template is based on a 170*170 canvas with icon center at (70,85).

 The driver will update the status in ioreg, while details are available in system log, e.g. `log stream --predicate 'senderImagePath contains "YogaSMC"'`.